swlim03/Data_Jobs_Analysis/README.md

 ![Visualization of Top Companies for Data Roles in Malaysia](Data_Jobs/Image/Companies_Malaysia.png)

 ## 1. What are the most demanded skills for Top 3 Data Roles?
+The top five skills with the highest relative frequency were extracted for Data Analyst, Data Engineer, and Data Scientist roles to identify dominant skill patterns and cross-role differences.

 Notebook for detailed steps: [2_Skill_Demand.ipynb](Data_Jobs/2_Skill_Demand.ipynb)

 Top Skills for Data Roles in Malaysia